icshwi/e3-tools/e3ReleaseTools/README_RELEASE.md

 ## Prerequirement

 Before running the e3ModuleRelease, there is no changes in master branch.
 Everything should be committed to the remote repository, before doing this work.
+Thus, do `clone` repository from scratch, and do `e3ModuleRelease` without any changes in that repository.

 ## e3-base Release Example